PySimpleGUI/DocsCleanup/docs/readme.md

 <hr>

-# What Is PySimpleGUI :question:
+# What Is PySimpleGUI ❓

 PySimpleGUI is a Python package that enables Python programmers of all levels to create GUIs.
 You specify your GUI window using a "layout" which contains widgets (they're called "Elements" in PySimpleGUI).
 Your layout is used to create a window using one of the 4 supported frameworks to display and interact with your window.
 Supported frameworks include tkinter, Qt, WxPython, or Remi.
 The term "wrapper" is sometimes used for these kinds of packages.